A Viral Wedding

 A Viral Wedding is a 2020 Indian Miniseries of 8 episodes produced by A D2R Indie and Eros Motion Pictures.
-It is featured as a Eros Now Quickie and available for streaming at Eros Now.
-The web-series is written and directed by Shreya Dhanwanthary who is even the main lead in the series.
+It is featured as an Eros Now Quickie and is available for streaming at Eros Now.
+The web series is written and directed by Shreya Dhanwanthary, who is also the main lead in the series.
 The entire series was shot during the lockdown with the actors and the crew staying indoors at their respective homes.
 The micro-series also stars Amol Parashar, Mohit Raina, Sonali Sachdev and Sharib Hashmi.

 Plot

 Nisha and Rishabh had planned the perfect wedding, but the coronavirus lockdown may require a change of plans.